inversify/InversifyJS/wiki/middleware.md

 }
 ```

-You can use a custom metadata reader to implement a custom anotation system.
+You can use a custom metadata reader to implement a custom annotation system.

 For example, you could implement an annotation system based on static properties: